societal psychology lab

 Sabrina Paiwand - PhD Student

-Sabrina is an incoming PhD student and recipient of the International Inequalities Institute PhD studentship.
-Since completing her MSc in Social and Cultural Psychology from the LSE, Sabrina has been a research associate in the lab, carrying forward her dissertation research with Jennifer on the measurement and examination of neoliberal subjectivity with the Marketised Self Scale.
+Sabrina is an International Inequalities Institute PhD studentship recipient, supervised by Jennifer Sheehy-Skeffington and Frédéric Basso.
+Since completing her MSc (with distinction) in Social and Cultural Psychology from the LSE, Sabrina has been a research associate in the lab, carrying forward her dissertation research with Jennifer on the measurement and examination of neoliberal subjectivity with the Marketised Self Scale.
 Her PhD will examine how a neoliberal self construals relate to political participation in the UK and Chile.
 Before commencing her PhD, Sabrina worked as a Data Consultant at Hive3 in London, an Evaluation Manager the Youth Endowment Fund, and as a German-Pashto interpreter for the Center for Legal Advice for Asylum Seekers in Switzerland.

 Sandra Obradovic - LSE Fellow

-Sandra is a Lecturer in Psychology at the Open University, having completed a postdoctoral fellowship and PhD at LSE PBS, the latter under the supervision of Caroline Howarth (parimary) and Jennifer Sheehy-Skeffington (secondary).
-She obtained her BA in Sociology at University of California, Los Angeles (UCLA) and her MSc in Social and Cultural Psychology at the LSE.
+Sandra is a Senior Lecturer in Psychology at the Open University, having completed a postdoctoral fellowship and PhD at LSE PBS, the latter under the supervision of Caroline Howarth (parimary) and Jennifer Sheehy-Skeffington (secondary).
+She obtained her BA in Sociology at University of California, Los Angeles (UCLA) and her MSc (with distinction) in Social and Cultural Psychology at the LSE.
 Her research interests focus on how collective continuity is managed in times of socio-political change.
-In particular, her dissertation utilized a mixed-methods approach to examine the role of history, power and national identity in the process of supranational integration.
-Sandra continues to focus her research on the role of national identity and nationalism in shaping political attitudes and beliefs.
+Her work in the lab has focused on the anlaysis of emotional and temporal themes and tropes in right- and left-wing populist rhetoric.
+Sandra continues to focus her research on the role of national identity and nationalism in shaping political attitudes and beliefs, taking a mixed-method approach.

 Monisha Dhingra - Research Associate

-Monisha is in incoming PhD student at Stanford University, who has been working in the lab since 2019 on projects that seek to contextualise findings from the psychology of poverty literature from a Global South perspective, with a focus on South Asia.
-In addition to a review paper on the psychology of inequality in a global context, Monisha is planning online, field, and quasi-experimental studies of the intersection of SES and caste, with a view to addressing important policy questions concerning poverty alleviation and affirmative action in India.
+Monisha is a first year PhD student at Stanford University, workgin with Hazel Markus adn Greg Walton.
+She has been working in the lab since 2019 on projects that seek to contextualise findings from the psychology of poverty literature from a Global South perspective, with a focus on South Asia.
+In addition to a review paper on the psychology of inequality in a global context, Monisha is running online, field, and quasi-experimental studies of the intersection of SES and caste, with a view to addressing important policy questions concerning poverty alleviation and affirmative action in India.
 This is part of a wider interest in the psychology of inequality, which she has applied to understand depression (publishing a systematic review in World Psychiatry Journal), and altruistic punishment.
 Monisha has also worked as a critical writing preceptor at Ashoka University, where she taught a writing course with a thematic focus on social psychology of inequality.
 She has experience working on projects in education policy, and social inclusion with organisations such as Indian Institute of Management-Ahmedabad, Center for Policy Research, UNICEF, and Chief Minister’s Good Governance Associate, Haryana.
 Monisha completed her Masters in Social and Cultural Psychology (with distinction) from the LSE, and BA in Psychology from Jesus and Mary College, Delhi University.
-In September 2023 Monisha will commence a PhD programme at the Department of Psychology at Stanford University.

 Maryam Khan - Research Assistant

-Maryam is a Chevening scholarship recipient who recently completed an MSc in Psychological Research at the University of Edinburgh.
+Maryam is a Chevening scholarship recipient with an MSc in Psychological Research at the University of Edinburgh and a Bsc (Hons) in Psychology from Oxford Brookes University.
 She is working in the lab on a project that aims to understand decision-making for health in the context of poverty in Pakistan and seeks to contextualise these findings with the literature on the psychology of poverty and simultaneously audit theory to align with what is found in the field.
 Prior to this, she has worked in community engagement for the public health sector in Pakistan.
 As part of her interest in the psychology of inequality and critical psychology, she has applied this to understand the role of community engagement in collaborating with marginalised communities to co-produce action (publishing a theoretical framework in the Global Journal of Community Psychology Practice).
 Maryam has also conducted an online study on the social and political attitudes of high-socioeconomic status groups in Karachi, with the aim of understanding the role of unique sociocultural factors in individual’s views on social responsibility and policy preferences.
 She is planning to pursue further study and research in the field of Social Psychology, especially in the context of South Asia.
-She holds a Bsc (Hons) in Psychology from Oxford Brookes University.

 Defne Yavuz- Research Assistant